The Golden Age of City Bus Drivers

 Light at the End of the Tunnel: Leveraging Transit Solutions

 Agencies across the country report difficulty filling driver route gaps, less than stellar on-time performance metrics, and incomplete reporting.
-Transit, paratransit, and NEMT organizations are looking ahead by seeking automated scheduling and dispatching software solutions in place of performing manual entry and creating hardcopy manifests in advance of the day of service.
+Transit, paratransit, and NEMT organizations are looking ahead by seeking automated routing and scheduling software solutions in place of performing manual entry and creating hardcopy manifests in advance of the day of service.

 It has been shown that software that operates in a real-time environment can help mitigate many of these issues created by the driver shortage, such as missed pick-ups, loss in the quality of service and safety, and issues with customer retention.
 In fact, agencies find they have the potential to increase their production because the demand-response system is more efficient than the using prescheduled paper manifests that do not account for sudden changes in the day.
 Drivers need only to learn and use the mobile data tablets in their vehicles, which continuously updates and uses GPS technology.

 Ecolane Demand-Responsive Transportation (DRT) Return on Investment and Results

 The sample below is based off 1,000 trips per day with drivers working an average of eight service hours.
 As efficiency improves, the RPH increases while the number of service hours and drivers needed both decrease.
 This is possible because the DRT system is intuitive.

 You might think these numbers reflect the best case scenario, but in fact, they reflect the average results.
 Ecolane recently conducted a study of the RPH increase experienced by transit agencies replacing their legacy system with Ecolane’s DRT software.
 Compared to all other major software vendors, Ecolane delivered an average RPH increase of 44 percent to as high as 151 percent.
 That is an impactful difference.